 Unbeknownst to many, the Tribeca Film Festival was established to help rejuvenate the Tribeca area of Manhattan after 9/11.
 Having only existed for eight years, the film festival has quickly garnered a reputation that has attracted millions of attendees, and economically revitalised Tribeca into one of the most desirable neighbourhoods in New York.
 So, Cairo Exit’s featuring in the festival is a big deal.

 The importance of the film’s recognition in the US should not be underestimated.
 Unfortunately, the film industry in Egypt has perpetually failed to recognise small gems like Cairo Exit.
-This was of course never going to be a box office hit, but herein lays the problem; a tradition that supports grass roots independent film doesn’t exist in Egypt like it does in other countries.
+This was of course never going to be a box office hit, but herein lays the problem; a tradition that supports grass cairo360users independent film doesn’t exist in Egypt like it does in other countries.

 There are no consistent funding bodies, no influential pioneers, and so little interest in the Egyptian indie film scene.
 The six-figure prize money might be in the back of the director’s mind when the winner is being announced, but this nomination can do so much for the ambitious but hopelessly withered independent film scene in Egypt.
 Like a malnourished and overlooked younger brother, Egypt's indie film scene is heaving with potential.
 All it needs is a chance.